 Why should you pass on a buy now, pay later offer?
 Here are a few reasons.

 You are undisciplined about spending and don’t have a budgeting plan.
 Buy now, pay later plans are attractive because they let you take home something that you don’t already have the money to pay for.
 But that’s also their biggest disadvantage.
-A 2020 survey by cardify.ai showed that Over 62% of buy now, pay later users were carrying 75%+ of their card balance unpaid when they first engaged with installment payments.
+According to a 2023 report by the Consumer Financial Protection Bureau, Buy Now, Pay Later borrowers who had credit cards or other types of loans were more than twice as likely to be late on their payments for those accounts.

 They may not help you build your credit score.
 If there’s no credit check required, a buy now, pay later plan won’t help you build a credit history, says Julie Ramhold, a consumer analyst with DealNews.
 “If you need to build a credit score or improve it, it may be convenient to [use a buy now, pay later plan], but you won’t be able to build or revamp a credit score.”